J-Runner-With-Extras/J-Runner-with-Extras-Files/xeBuild/1838/README.md

 >
 > In addition, kernel 1838 has zero support for retail formatted hard drives.
 It MUST be dev formatted.
 Xbox 360 neighborhood does work, so if you've got a dev formatted hard drive you can boot the system and copy the files over.
 Alternatively, you'll need to use a FATX injector program.

+## What's this about a dash.xex substitute?

+1838 is a bit of a weird situation- it doesn't support retail formatted hard drives, and xshell doesn't support loading anything from a flash drive.
+On 64mb machines you've got access to the dash and can format a drive, however on a 16mb machine there simply isn't enough room for the "real" dash.xex.
+That means you're effectively locked out of actually *doing anything* with the system unless you format a hard drive outside of the 360.

+This distribution of 1838 includes an xexmenu-style file browser under __nandfiles/dash.xex__ that can browse FAT32 formatted USB devices (in addition to the hard drive or flashfs) and launch xex or exe format applications.
+It can also launch XeLL from NAND (xell-gggggg.bin is stored in the flashfs)

+Does this count as the world's first XEX1 homebrew?

+## How do i install the dash.xex substitute?

+It is included in the flashfs of 16mb images by default, and can be added to the __DEVKIT__ folder of a hard drive so that 64mb machines (and 16mb machines with a hard drive) can access the same loader menu.

 ## Preparing the hard drive with the zfBuild `hdd.tools.py`

 > [!CAUTION]